-Although Graff Mt.
-Pleasant Chevrolet & Buick, Cadillac, GMC opened their doors in 2003, the Hank Graff GM franchise has been dedicated to serving customers from all over our great state of Michigan for over 100 years!
-At the two Hank Graff Mt.
-Pleasant dealerships, we work hard everyday to uphold the values that our founder, Otto, laid down a century ago.
+Although the Graff Mt.
+Pleasant dealerships opened their doors in 2003, the franchise has been dedicated to serving customers across our great state of Michigan for over 100 years!
+At both Graff Mt.
+Pleasant dealerships, we work hard every day to uphold the values that our founder, Otto, laid down a century ago.
 This includes treating our customers like family and committing ourselves to their complete satisfaction.

 It was his prominence in the community that caught the eye of Ford Motor Company.
 When Ford removed the previous Ford dealer in town, they asked Otto who he thought would make a good dealer.
 Seeing it as an opportunity to join the growing automobile industry, Otto volunteered himself.

 However, no matter how ambitious the goal seemed, Otto was determined to be successful in the growing American automobile industry.
-With this determination, Otto exceeded the 125 quote his first year with sales reaching the 150 mark!
+With this determination, Otto exceeded the 125 quote his first year with sales reaching upwards of 150!

 Having seen incredible success in such a short period of time, the name of the company was changed from Ford Sales Company to Otto P. Graff Motor Sales.
 The location of the company also changed, as they moved to a bigger location just around the corner of Kearsley and Harrison Streets.

 The company remained at this location until 1918 when Fordson Tractor was added to the Ford Line and the company needed a bigger location.
 This same year, Henry Ford bought Henry Leland’s controlling interests in the Lincoln car, which meant that Lincoln automobiles were now part of the Ford Motor Company.